 - Bone loss is prevented with an implant because it is surgically implanted into the jawbone.

 - Daily hygiene is simple for a dental implant.
 You brush and floss just like you do a normal tooth.
 A dental bridge requires special tools such as floss threaders or special brushes to keep it properly cleaned.

-If you have questions or would like more information, please contact the office to schedule a complimentary consultation.
-Dr. Jenny will spend a few minutes with you personally and make recommendations based on your unique situation.
+If you have questions or would like more information, please contact our office to schedule a complimentary consultation.
+Dr. Miller will spend a few minutes with you personally and make recommendations based on your unique situation.
 There is no pressure to commit to treatment at this time.
 It’s simply an opportunity to gather more information and to help you determine what is best for you.